-OMB and NDUS requires each agency and institution to designate a lead procurement officer who is responsible for the procurement functions of the organization.
-(NDUS Procedure 803.1)
+OMB and NDUS require each agency and institution to designate a lead procurement officer who is responsible for the procurement functions of the organization and Agency Liaison to the State Procurement office (NDUS Procedure 803.1).

-OMB asks each agency head to complete a Procurement Liaison Designation form, SFN 53112 to designate the agency's lead procurement officer and liaison to OMB State Procurement.
+OMB asks each agency head to complete a Procurement Liaison Designation Form, SFN 53112, to designate the agency's lead procurement officer and liaison to OMB State Procurement.